 Decision fatigue can result in a ‘browsing rather than buying’ attitude that will be detrimental to your conversion rate.
 For that reason, you need to engage your users into action as soon as possible.
 The more time they spend roaming around your site without interacting, the more their chances of committing to the buying process are reduced.

-To avoid decision fatigue, make your UX as seamless and guided as possible; display only a limited amount of products by default, make personalised recommendations to anticipate your visitors’ needs, display a clear sorting/filtering system on listings pages so users can limit results by themselves… A well-timed offer can also be a positive trigger for action, such as a discount showing after a period of inaction.
+To avoid decision fatigue, make your UX as seamless and guided as possible; display only a limited amount of products by default, make personalised product recommendations to anticipate your visitors’ needs, display a clear sorting/filtering system on listings pages so users can limit results by themselves… A well-timed offer can also be a positive trigger for action, such as a discount showing after a period of inaction.

 Akin to decision fatigue, funnel fatigue is also something to watch out for.
 If a lot of your visitors abandon their journey in the sales funnel (particularly once they have passed the Basket Page stage), it likely means that it is likely too long and/or confusing and you should look into funnel optimisation, starting with the pages which have the highest dropout rate.